Protalus

 A flat surface cannot orient an asymmetric axis.
 The heel bone moves inward on one side and outward on the other — not equally, not symmetrically.
 Every other insole is a flat or symmetric surface.
 Landing Gear is not.

-The geometry of Landing Gear recreates what varied natural terrain used to deliver — the precise asymmetric input that starts the sequence the moment your foot lands.
+The geometry of Landing Gear recreates what varied natural terrain used to deliver — the precise asymmetric input that paces the sequence the moment your foot lands.

 The asymmetric heel cup orients the heel bone onto its correct rotational axis at the exact moment of heel strike.
 Not containing it.
 Not holding it in place.
 Orienting it — the way uneven ground used to, before concrete made every surface the same.